 Librarians are happy to consult on how best to support students in a particular BRW course, with any kind of research assignment.
 We are also eager to work with faculty to design assignments that effectively introduce students to library research.

-Bean proposes small, sequenced assignments that correspond to seven "difficult subskills of research writing," which include "how to find sources" and "why to find sources," to highlight the two with the clearest connection to library instruction.
-Bean's approach to scaffolding goes beyond requiring students to submit a project in incremental stages (proposal, bibliography, draft, etc.); he calls for assignments that isolate and explicitly teach one or more of the not-always-intuitive components of research-based writing.
+Bean identifies seven "information literacy skills needed to do undergraduate research," which include understanding a) how to find sources and b) why to find sources, and offers a number of ideas for small assignments that help students practice those skills.
+His approach to scaffolding goes beyond breaking a writing project into incremental stages (proposal, bibliography, draft, etc.).
+Rather, he calls for assignments that isolate and explicitly teach one or more of the not-always-intuitive components of research-based writing.
 Smaller, sequenced assignments have the potential to reduce cognitive load and anxiety, compared with a prompt to "write a research paper" that assumes a high degree of familiarity with a complex process.
-They also align with a more transparent approach that helps all students to work to their potential.
-A selection of Bean's proposed assignments, and a full list of the difficult subskills of research writing, may be found in the document below.
+These proposed assignments also align with a more transparent approach that helps all students to work to their potential.

-Students in courses with a BRW designation are eligible to apply for the James J. Kopp Library Research Award, which recognizes excellence and development in student research across the curriculum.
+Students in Bibliographic Research in Writing courses are eligible to apply for the James J. Kopp Library Research Award, which recognizes excellence and development in student research across the curriculum.
+Two winners are chosen every year, each receiving $200.
 To apply, students submit their final research project as well as a short essay (no more than 1000 words) reflecting on their process and growth as researchers.
-Complete application guidelines may be found at https://library.lclark.edu/events/kopp-awards.
+Applications will be accepted near the end of the semester; complete guidelines may be found at https://library.lclark.edu/awards/kopp.

 Watzek Library and support for research